Media Attention

 Carleton Donor Report

 I wrote on my blog about the donor appreciation dinner I went to as a Carleton University student that benefited from donor support.
 As a result, I was asked to be a part of the donor report via photographs.
-The results are archived online.

 Carleton School of Computer Science Video